Don’t let this year’s ISA allowance get away

 In the UK we tend to have quite a linear view of long-term savings, concentrating on stockpiling cash in bank accounts until we need to dip into it.
 It’s certainly a simple way to look at saving but is it the most efficient?
 Well, no.

-I have always said I never want money to be the reason I can’t do something and the others on the podcast seemed to agree.
-Building up investment returns on top of the cash you save into your ISA could be the difference between hitting your goals and coming up short - you might reach them sooner than you thought or be able to pay for the honeymoon as well as the wedding when the time comes.
+I have always said, I never want money to be the reason I can’t do something and the others seemed to agree.
+Building up investment returns on top of the cash you save into your ISA could be the difference between hitting your goals and coming up short.
+You might even reach them sooner than you thought or be able to pay for the honeymoon as well as the wedding when the time comes.

 Talking of savings goals, if yours are quite far away you have the tremendous advantage of time on your side.
-Whether you’d like to send the kids off to uni without them worrying about getting into debt by opening a Junior ISA for them, or you want to look at that house knowing you alone earned it, given enough time and some smart ISA saving, you could be toasting a major life achievement with something fun and bubbly.
+Maybe you’d like to send the kids off to uni without worrying about them getting into debt.
+If so, you could think about opening a Junior ISA for them.
+Or perhaps you want to look at your home knowing you alone earned it.
+Given enough time and some smart ISA saving, you could be toasting a major life achievement with something fun and bubbly.

-And it used to be that sometimes the biggest hurdle was choosing an investment to put in your ISA but even that side of things isn’t difficult anymore.
+It used to be that one of the biggest hurdles was choosing an investment to put in your ISA – but even that side of things isn’t difficult anymore.
 You don’t need to geek out on stock market graphs or even the companies behind them.
 Professional fund managers are there to do it for you.
+You can then use this information to help you decide where to invest.
 Here are a few ways we like to make choosing an investment easier.